Sverdlovsk blue-gray mottle-headed pigeon

-The blue-gray mottle-headed pigeon is a breed of domestic pigeon, blue-gray to blue in color but with a patterned white head, found principally in the Ural region of Russia.
+The blue-gray mottle-headed pigeon is a breed of domestic pigeon, blue-gray to blue in color with a patterned white head, found principally in the Ural region of Russia.

 Origin

 This breed originates from solid blue-gray and blue-craw pigeons.

-External appearance
+External Characteristics

-The pigeon is of middle size.
+The pigeon is middle sized.
 The body is solid with well-developed pectoral muscles.
 The wings are strong and lie on the tail.
 The neck is short.
 The back is wide and is inclined towards the tail.
 Set low on the legs.